Clan Amir 01-04

 Also, two new army units are added, one of helicopter gun-ships and one of air transport; similar to the 2nd and 3rd Peregrines.

 Throughout history groups of people crossed the mountains to raid the farms and towns on the other side, the tribesmen went both ways.
 The last such raid into Darmore was in 1932.
-Darmore was very luck and untouched during the civil war.
+Darmore was very luck to be almost untouched during World War II and the civil war.
 The area has known nothing but peace for nearly forty years, since the end of World War Two.

-Jessica Tandar is the second child born to a poor farming family.
-Born in late 1964, four weeks early while her mother is visiting her parents in Amarant.
+Born in late 1964, four weeks early while her mother is visiting her parents in Amarant, Jessica Tandar is the second child born to a poor farming family.
 The family lives with her father’s clan while working on a farm at Marley’s Landing on the Kotar Plain.
 Her father dies in an accident on the farm when she’s four years old.
 The family stays at the farm, and her mother continues working on the clan farm.
 Family cares for family in Berant, even in-laws.
 When Jessica is eight years old, and her brother Brian is eleven years old, their mother marries another man who’s a cousin to their father.
 The four of them move to Carmel, because he has a new job there at a hotel; Jessica is nine years old when this happens.

 Jessica loves living in Carmel, a seaside holiday resort town.
 The Carmel school has much better resources than her previous school, and her studies improve a lot.
 The warm sea is a delight to swim in.
 There’s also a major Royal Guards base nearby with lots of off duty Guards wandering around town.
 To her they all look handsome and strong, both the men and women.
 She’s infatuated with them, often seeking them out in her free time to talk with them.
-Mostly about life in the Guards and what she should study to gain entry.
-The Swords are used to some children doing this, so speak freely with them.
-They know most ask because they’re thinking of joining the Guards when they’re older, and most end up joining; this is what they did when they were young.
-On her twelfth birthday she tells her mother she intends to join the Guards as soon as she can pass the entry exams.
-Her mother thinks this is a passing phase, despite it going on for some years already.
+Mostly she asks about life in the Guards and what she should study to gain entry.
+The Swords are used to some children doing this, so they speak freely with them.
+They know many ask because they’re thinking of joining the Guards when they’re older, and most end up joining; this is what they did when they were young.
+On her twelfth birthday Jessica tells her mother she intends to join the Guards as soon as she can pass the entry exams.
+Her mother thinks this is a passing phase, despite it already going on for some years.

 Jessica’s application to join the Guards is accompanied by the written recommendations of two teachers and the shooting club instructor, who are all retired Guards.
 All speak well of her, especially about her concentration and level of commitment.